skip to main content

 Celebrting the Passage of Measure J

-The passage of Measure J is a significant milestone for the Corning Union Elementary School District.
-Approved during the November 2024 election, the measure renews the existing tax rate of $29.99 per $100,000 of assessed property value and authorizes the issuance of up to $13.7 million in bonds.
-This funding will address critical infrastructure needs across our district schools, including:
+The passage of Measure J marked an important milestone for the Corning Union Elementary School District.
+Approved by voters in the November 2024 election, Measure J renews the existing tax rate of $29.99 per $100,000 of assessed property value and authorizes the issuance of up to $13.7 million in bonds.

 Measure J - November 5, 2024 Ballot Measure